port-labs/port-docs/docs/platform-overview.md

 In Port, we store every event in a visual log that shows which events took place on different Blueprints and Entities.
 For example: which Entity was modified, who invoked a Self-Service Action, what is an event’s status and more.

-### The Users page and the Teams page
+### The users page and the teams page

 Port has pages dedicated for managing all users and teams in the system:

-- The Users page shows a list of all users, including their roles and group membership;
+- The users page: shows a list of all users, including their roles and group membership;
-- The Teams page shows a list of all teams, including a list of team members for each team.
+- The teams page: shows a list of all teams, including a list of team members for each team.

 #### Managing users and teams